 Instead of fiberglass or rock wool batts, we recommend using Havelock’s Sheep’s Wool much more.

-Similar to fiberglass batts, denim batts are also a common insulation material that is made from recycled blue jeans.
-This means that these denim batts are recycled material and are non-toxic.
+Denim batts are also a common insulation material that is made from recycled blue jeans and are non-toxic.
 Sounds too good to be true?
 Unfortunately, we think they are.

 Thinsulate by 3M